 Overall reduction of risk

 But these benefits don’t come without significant potential drawback.
 If you’re thinking about expanding your small business into franchises, consider these pitfalls that trap many entrepreneurs.
-It’s important to learn lessons through mistakes but it’s best to avoid the really big ones.
-So, for those looking for more, here are our our tips for franchising your business.
+It’s important to learn lessons through mistakes, but it’s best to avoid the really big ones.
+So, for those looking to expand, here are our our tips for franchising your business.